 Okay, now that you have downloaded the correct firmware for your Samsung Galaxy phone or Tab, it’s time to create the combination firmware to remove the FRP lock on your Samsung device.

 Follow the steps given below to create a combination firmware from the regular firmware files.

 - Extract the downloaded Samsung firmware Zip file.
-You can use a Zip archiver like WinRar, 7Zip, PowerArchiver, etc. for the purpose.
+You can use a Zip archiver like WinRar, 7Zip, PowerArchiver, etc. for this purpose.